Protocol

 Agents can narrow bounds (delegate with tighter constraints).
 Agents cannot widen bounds (grant themselves more authority).

 Field-level constraints make bounds enforceable.
 The profile defines what kinds of bounds can exist (constraint types).
-The human sets the specific bounds in the authorization frame.
-The Gatekeeper verifies that every agent execution request falls within those bounds (see Bounded Execution in Gatekeeper).
+The human sets the specific bounds in the authorization.
+The Gatekeeper verifies attestation validity locally; the SP verifies that every execution falls within bounds and within cumulative limits.

 | Component | Role |